tesseract-olap/tesseract-ui/packages/tesseract-explorer/README.md

 The app comes with a limited list of default ones: `Decimal` (1234.567), `Milliards` (1,234.567), `Dollars` ($1,234.57), and `Human` (1.23k).
 The key used to select a formatter comes from the `format_template` annotation, and if not present, the `units_of_measurement` annotation in the measure data.
 * If the measure contains the `format_template` annotation, it is used to create a custom formatter on runtime.
 [Check the documentation](https://github.com/d3plus/d3plus-format#readme) for details on how to build and customize a template.
-* If the `units_of_measurement` set is an official ISO 4217 currency code (three letters in caps), it will be parsed into a currency formatter using the browser's [`Intl.NumberFormat`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) constructor.
+* If the `units_of_measurement` set is an official [ISO 4217 currency alpha code](https://en.wikipedia.org/wiki/ISO_4217#Alpha_codes) (three letters in caps), it will be parsed into a currency formatter using the browser's [`Intl.NumberFormat`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) constructor.
 Otherwise, the key is looked in the `formatters` property object and in the default formatters list.
 * If any of these are present, numbers are presented in Decimal format.

 ## Preview queries feature